SAA Compliance

 • Third suspension (within 5 years) – cancellation of accreditation for a minimum of 12 months

-• Two cancellations in a 10 year period results in lifetime cancellation of accreditation without the possibility of becoming accredited again with SAA.
+• Two cancellations in a 10-year period results in lifetime cancellation of accreditation without the possibility of becoming accredited again with us.

 • SAA reserves the right to cancel accreditations for reasons beyond technical non-compliance.